-1. What is Docker?
+1. What is docker?

-2. What are the major advantages of Docker?
+4. What are the advantages of docker?

-3. What is Containerization?
+8. What is Containerization?

-ANS.
+Ans.
 The whole and soul of Docker is the container mechanism, which means you can expect this question in your interview.
 To answer this question, you can simply go ahead with a crisp, clear, and precise answer:

 Containerization is a lightweight alternative to full machine virtualization.
 It involves the encapsulation of an application in a container with its own operating environment.
 One of the many benefits of loading an application onto a virtual machine is that it can be run on any suitable physical machine without worrying about any kind of dependencies.

-4. What is Virtualization?
+9. What is Virtualization?

-ANS.
+Ans.
 The method of strategically dividing mini-frames is known as virtualization.
 Virtualization allows you to run multiple applications simultaneously, without any glitches.
 A software called Hypervisor facilitates this splitting, and the virtual environment created by the Hypervisor is called the Virtual Machine.

-5. State the difference between Containerization and Virtualization.
+10. State the difference between Containerization and Virtualization.

-ANS.
+Ans.
 Once you have defined Containerization and Virtualization, stating the difference between both concepts should not be difficult.
 However, to put it forth briefly, you can choose to say:

 The container offers you an isolated environment required to run the application.
 In containerization, the entire user space is wholly dedicated to the application itself.
 On the other hand, in virtualization, the Hypervisors provide access to an entire virtual machine to the guest.